 The winner of the 14th Shine Short Film Award went to German film Kinderspiel (Child’s Play) by director Lars Kornhoff.
 Kinderspiel is a touching drama examining the trials of being a young parent.

-The Shine Jury—Director of Bradford City of Film, David Wilson, Tom Stewart of Arrow Films, Duncan Petrie, Professor of Film and Television at the University of York, writer and oral historian Irna Qureshi, and our Curator of Photographs Greg Hobson—said of the winning entry:
+The Shine Jury—David Wilson, Director of Bradford City of Film; Tom Stewart of Arrow Films; Duncan Petrie, Professor of Film and Television at the University of York; writer and oral historian Irna Qureshi; and our Curator of Photographs Greg Hobson—said of the winning entry:

 All the films in this year’s Shine film competition were of a very high standard and well constructed, but three in particular stood out from the rest.
 The winning film, Kinderspiel, was chosen due to the quality of the production.
 The film was really well shot and the jury thought it was very well acted.
 There was a real tenderness to the film and a plot line full of surprises.
 The music score was also noted for its writing and production and the way it worked with the film.

 Congratulations once again.
-We wish you both the best of luck in your filmmaking future.
+We wish you both the best of luck in your filmmaking futures.